fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 # Motivation

-`task { ... }` support is needed in F#.
-The primary mechanism need for this is a way to flatten a composition of calls to methods like `task.Bind` and `task.Return` and then convert each task to a state machine using a single method made of "resumable code", that is, code that includes a jump table and the start and, when resuming, jumps into the middle of a .NET method using the logical equivalent of a `goto` statement.
+`task { ... }` support is needed in F# with good quality, low-allocation generated code using resumable code in state machines.

+We generalize this mechanism to allow low-allocation implementations of other computation expressions.

 ## Design Philosophy